Modern Guilt: Production

 Beck and Danger Mouse (Brian Burton) had been casual acquaintances prior to their collaboration on the album, as some of Beck's musicians had also performed with Danger Mouse's project Gnarls Barkley.
 Beck said, "It did help that we share a lot of musical references.
 We spent the first week just talking about different records.
 His knowledge is pretty deep, especially with some of the obscure late-Sixties, early-Seventies rock."

 The original concept for the album was 10 short tracks, each around two minutes long, but Beck eventually chose to eliminate the shorter tracks.
 Songs began with an acoustic guitar and drumbeat and selected songs would then be embellished upon, with Burton adding keyboard bass and Beck adding other instruments.
 Beck described the album as the most intensive work he'd ever done: "It was like trying to fit two years of songwriting into two and a half months. ...
 I know I did at least 10 weeks with no days off, until four or five in the morning every night."

 At 33 minutes long, the album was Beck's shortest, with only two songs lasting longer than four minutes.
+This was Beck's final album under the Interscope Geffen A&M Records group of companies, and he subsequently signed to Capitol Records for future releases.

 Release

 In May 2008, it was announced that Beck would be releasing a then-untitled album in the summer.
-Modern Guilt was released on July 7, 2008 in the UK and Europe and on the following day in the United States.
+Modern Guilt was released on July 7, 2008, in the UK and Europe and on the following day in the United States.
 A vinyl record of the album, including download codes for the 320-kbit/s digital version of the album direct from the vinyl master, was released on July 22, 2008.

 In July 2009, launching his website's new Videotheque section, Beck uploaded a series of videos comprising acoustic band performances of every song on the album, recorded earlier in the year after returning home from his tour of Japan.